scummvm/scummvm/backends/platform/atari/readme.txt

 - avoid loading music/speech files (and thus slowing down everything) if muted

-- assembly copy routines for screen/chunky surfaces (even with SuperVidel present it is not possible to use the SuperBlitter for every surface)
+- assembly copy routines when SuperVidel is not present or can't be used

 - cached audio/video streams (i.e. don't load only "output_samples" number of
   samples but cache, say, 1 second so disk i/o wont be so stressed)